MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 	- CONS
 		- Very easy to loose receive characters
 		- Works only in low baudrates
+		- Application must very fast check for new character
 - Interrupt mode (no DMA): UART triggers interrupt and CPU jumps to service routine to handle data reception
 	- PROS
 		- Most commonly used approach across all applications today